 (Dio Chrysostom, Orations, 18:8 [trans.
 LCL]).

-In late antiquity the Homeric poems and the Torah were identity-forming canonical texts in the Greek and Jewish culture, respectively.
-Their immense impact manifested itself mainly is in the pivotal and almost exclusive role they played in the παιδεία, in the wide sense of the term as it was translated by Roman scholars: humanitas.
-That is, the molding and perfecting the human being.
+In late antiquity, the Homeric poems and the Torah were identity-forming and canonical texts in Greek and Jewish culture, respectively.
+Their immense impact manifested itself mainly in the pivotal and almost exclusive role they played in the παιδεία, in the wide sense of the term as it was translated by Roman scholars: humanitas – that is, the molding and perfecting of the human being.
 These texts were at the center of the curriculum of both the novice student and the scholar, and were an important factor in forming social norms.

 In the opening of his treatise Homeric Problems, Heraclitus (ca. 100 CE) writes the following: